xuuum/ForwardBot/README.md

    TELEGRAM_BOT_COOKIE=123456:ABC-DEF1234   # Bot token from BotFather
    TELEGRAM_OWNER_IDS=111111111,222222222   # Controller Telegram user IDs
    TELETHON_SESSION=userbot_forwarder       # Optional custom session name
+   TELETHON_PHONE_NUMBER=+15551234567       # Phone number for first-run login
    ```
-4. Run the forwarder with `python bot.py` and enter the login code sent to your user account the first time it launches.
+4. Run the forwarder with `python bot.py`.
+On the first launch the script sends a message through the controller bot asking authorized owners to provide the login code with `/code 12345` (and `/password your_password` if two-factor authentication is enabled).
 Subsequent runs reuse the saved session.
 The script automatically loads variables from the `.env` file using `python-dotenv`.
 5. Open a private chat with the controller bot using one of the authorized accounts:
    * Send `/listchats` to receive a list of chats and channels the user account can access along with their numeric IDs.
    * Send `/forward` and follow the prompts: